Your Federal Rights

 Dear [HOA Board / Architectural Review Committee],

-The antenna measures approximately 19 inches × 12 inches (rectangular model) or 23.5 inches in diameter (circular model), which is well below the 1-meter (39.37-inch) threshold protected under the Federal Communications Commission's Over-the-Air Reception Devices (OTARD) rule, codified at 47 CFR § 1.4000.
+The antenna measures approximately 19 inches × 12 inches (rectangular model) or 23.5 inches in diameter (circular model), well below the 1-meter (39.37-inch) threshold protected under the Federal Communications Commission's Over-the-Air Reception Devices (OTARD) rule, codified at 47 CFR § 1.4000.

 Thank you for your attention to this matter.